Strength Training for Wrestlers 2026: The Best Exercises & Training Plan for More Power on the Mat

 Sunday Recovery Mobility, stretching, light cardio

-Periodization: strength training over the course of the year
+Periodization: Strength training throughout the year

-Phase Period Training focus
+Phase Time period Training focus

 Competition season December – April Maintenance training, focus on freshness & technique